Event-driven

 # Configuration File Version Selection

-Since configuration files are stored in the project repository and are subject to Git version control, there may be multiple versions of the configuration file.
-During the build process, developers need to know which version of the configuration file to use.
-Fortunately, the Cloud Native Build mechanism is very intuitive, and in most cases, developers do not need to worry about this.
+Since the configuration file is in the project repository and is subject to version control by Git, the configuration file naturally has multiple versions.
+Knowing which version of the configuration file is used in a particular build is something that developers must be aware of.
+Fortunately, the mechanism of Cloud Native Build is very intuitive, and in most cases, developers do not need to worry about it.

-The following describes how Cloud Native Build selects which version of the configuration file to use in each event.
-It is important to note that the pull_request event has a more complex selection process:
+Below are the rules for selecting which version of the configuration file to use in each event.
+It is worth noting that the pull_request event has a relatively complex selection process:

-1. For push, branch.create, and vscode events, the configuration file is read from the latest commit node of the current branch.
+1. For push, branch.create, and vscode events, the configuration file is read from the latest commit node on the current branch.

 2. For auto_tag, branch.delete, and issue.* events, the configuration file is read from the default branch.

-4. For pull_request, pull_request.approved, and pull_request.changes_requested events, where there is a source branch and a target branch, the configuration file is read from the pre-merged configuration file.
+4. For pull_request, pull_request.approved, and pull_request.changes_requested events, there are source and target branches, and the configuration file is read from the pre-merged state.

-5. For pull_request.merged events, the configuration file is read from the merged configuration file.
+5. For pull_request.merged events, the configuration file is read from the merged state.

-6. For pull_request.target and pull_request.mergeable events, the configuration file is read from the configuration file of the target branch before merging.
+6. For pull_request.target and pull_request.mergeable events, the configuration file is read from the target branch before merging.

-8. For web page custom events, the configuration file is read from the corresponding branch or tag.
-Please refer to the specific use case documentation.
+8. For page custom events, the configuration file is read from the corresponding branch or Tag, depending on the specific use case.

-9. For crontab events, the configuration file is read from the specified branch.
+9. For crontab task events, the configuration file is read from the specified branch.